Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Method

 \subsection{Dataset}

-Our training dataset was extracted from Sefaria's resources.\footnote{\url{https://github.com/Sefaria/Sefaria-Export}} We use the raw text files and divide them into the following categories:
+Our training dataset was extracted from Sefaria's resources.\footnote{\url{https://github.com/Sefaria/Sefaria-Export}.} We use the raw text files and divide them into the following categories of rabbinic texts:

-\paragraph{Mishnah} -- In this category we include all tractates of the Mishnah and the Tosefta.
+\paragraph{Mishnah} In this category we include all tractates of the Mishnah and the Tosefta.
 Both collections are generally dated to the second century \textsc{ce} and consist of rabbinic rulings and debates, organized by topic.

-\paragraph{Midrash Halakhah} -- These collections are dated to around the same time of the Mishnah, but they are organized according to the Pentateuch and focus more on the exegesis of biblical verses.
+\paragraph{Midrash Halakhah} These collections are dated to around the same time of the Mishnah, but they are organized according to the Pentateuch and focus more on the exegesis of biblical verses.
 In this class we include: \textit{Mekhilta d'Rabbi Yishmael}, \textit{Mekhilta d'Rashbi}, \textit{Sifra}, \textit{Sifre Numbers}, and \textit{Sifre Deuteronomy}.

-\paragraph{Jerusalem Talmud} -- We include all tractates of the Jerusalem Talmud, omitting the Mishnah passages that provide the basis for discussion.
-These texts for the most part are written in Palestinian Aramaic and are roughly dated to the 4th c.\@ \textsc{ce}.
+\paragraph{Jerusalem Talmud} We include all tractates of the Jerusalem Talmud, omitting the Mishnah passages that provide the basis for discussion.
+These texts for the most part are written in a mixture of Hebrew and Palestinian Aramaic and are roughly dated to the 4th c.\@ \textsc{ce}.

-\paragraph{Babylonian Talmud} -- We include all tractates of the Babylonian Talmud, omitting the Mishnah passages that provide the basis for discussion.
-These texts for the most part are written in Babylonian Aramaic and are roughly dated to the 5th c.
+\paragraph{Babylonian Talmud} We include all tractates of the Babylonian Talmud, omitting the Mishnah passages that provide the basis for discussion.
+These texts for the most part are written in a mixture of Hebrew and Babylonian Aramaic and are roughly dated to the 5th c.

-\paragraph{Midrash Aggadah} -- In this category we include early midrash works assumed to have been composed during the amoraic period (up to the 5th c.) or slightly later.
+\paragraph{Midrash Aggadah} In this category we include early midrash works assumed to have been composed during the amoraic period (up to the 5th c.) or slightly later.
 The works included in training are: \textit{Genesis Rabbah}, \textit{Leviticus Rabbah}, and \textit{Pesikta de-Rav Kahanna}.
 Like midrash halakhah these works follow the order of verses in the Bible, but in contrast they focus less on deriving rulings (halakhah) and more on expounding on the biblical narrative.
-Other works which we did not use during training but which we partially associate with this category include: Ruth Rabbah, Lamentations Rabbah, and Canticles Rabbah.
+Other works that we did not use during training but which we partially associate with this category include: \textit{Ruth Rabbah}, \textit{Lamentations Rabbah}, and \textit{Canticles Rabbah}.